necarlson97/MBTA-info/README.md

 ```
 python mbta_info.py
 ```
-The script will promp the user with help text, given further instructions as to the usage of this cli.
+The script will promp the user with help text, giving further instructions as to the usage of this cli.

 Thanks!
 Feel free to reach out with any questions.